TBSDrJ/Speed_Compare_Bernoulli/Bernoulli.md

 + The Bernoulli numbers are all rational numbers, so they are fractions with an integer numerator and integer denominator.
 + They alternate between positive and negative.
 + The numerators grow at $O(n^n)$ -- "wicked fast" as we'd say in New England.
 That's way faster than exponential, even faster than factorial.
-+ The numerators grow much more slowly, and we have much more information about what is in them.
++ The denominators grow much more slowly, and we have much more information about what is in them.
 + From the Online Encyclopedia of Integer Sequences: [Numerators](http://oeis.org/A000367) and [Denominators](http://oeis.org/A002445).
 (I was looking for a minute: "Why don't they have a sequence of the fractions?"
 "Oh, right, it's the Online Encyclopedia of _Integer_ Sequences.")
 + [From Wolfram Mathworld](https://mathworld.wolfram.com/BernoulliNumber.html)